elkadeem/azure-docs/articles/virtual-machines/windows/sqlclassic/virtual-machines-windows-classic-sql-server-reportviewer.md

 * **Microsoft.ReportViewer.WebForms.dll**: Contains the ReportViewer code, which you need to use ReportViewer in your page.
 A reference for this assembly is added to your project when you drop a ReportViewer control onto an ASP.NET page in your project.
 * **Microsoft.ReportViewer.Common.dll**: Contains classes used by the ReportViewer control at run time.
 It is not automatically added to your project.
+* **Microsoft.ReportViewer.ProcessingObjectModel.DLL**: Required For **Microsoft.ReportViewer.Common.dll**.
+It is not automatically added to your project.

 ### To add a reference to Microsoft.ReportViewer.Common
 * Right-click your project’s **References** node and select **Add Reference**, select the assembly in the .NET tab, and click **OK**.